Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 function sayHello() {
   console.log('Hello')
 }
-setTimeout(sayHello, 2000) // it prints hello after it waits for 2 seconds.
+setTimeout(sayHello, 2000) // it prints 'Hello' after it waits for 2 seconds
 ```

 ### 10. Destructuring and Spreading